skwasjer/Correlate/README.md

 }
 ```

 > Note: `correlationContextAccessor.CorrelationContext` can be null, when `MyService` is not scoped to a request.
-Thus, when used outside of ASP.NET (not using the middleware component), you should create the context using `CorrelationManager` or `IActivityFactory` respectively (depending on the use case) for each unique subprocess.
+Thus, when used outside of ASP.NET (not using the middleware component), you should create the context using `I(Async)CorrelationManager` or `IActivityFactory` respectively (depending on the use case) for each unique subprocess.

 ## Correlation outside of ASP.NET request context

-To simplify managing correlation contexts, the `CorrelationManager` can be used.
+To simplify managing correlation contexts, the `I(Async)CorrelationManager` can be used.
 It takes care of the logic to create the context properly.
 This is especially useful when running background tasks, console apps, Windows services, etc. which need to interact with external services.
 Think of message broker handlers, scheduled task runners, etc.

 ### Example